 The sun has to be at the correct angle in the sky and you need to go outside at the right time of day to be able to take advantage of the UVB (not UVA) rays.
 This is one reason some people experience mood changes during the darker, winter months, in northern latitudes, along with compromised immune systems (hello, winter colds!) when their Vitamin D levels drop - they simply can't get optimal sun exposure for their latitude.

 How to Get Vitamin D from the Sun

 Depending on the sun for our Vitamin D is the smartest, easiest, and least expensive option.

 The lighter your skin, the less time you need in the sun - as little as 10-15 minutes in the midday sun, exposing as much skin as possible (your back, abdomen, or legs absorbs faster than just your face and arms, for example), while darker skins need longer - up to 2 hours in some cases - to produce the same amount.

 You want to aim for exposure for about half the time your skin would need to turn pink, or tan, and certainly not long enough to burn.

 The further away from the equator you live, the less time of the year you can actually experience UVB rays.
 Pollution, cloudy days, and getting sun through glass also drastically reduce your availability to absorb UVB rays.

 What's the best time to get sun?

-Check out this calendar to find the best times and days of the year in your location that the sun is above 50 degrees from the horizon.
-This video explains how to do this in detail, as it can be a bit tricky to understand the time table.
+Check out this calendar to find the best times and days of the year in your location when the sun is above 50 degrees from the horizon.
+This video explains how to do this in detail, as it can be a bit tricky to understand the timetable.

 To additionally boost your absorption of Vitamin D, avoid showering directly before or after sun exposure- and if you must shower, minimize the use of soap (that is, don't lather all over the body).
 You don't have to go crazy with this, but even allowing a few hours after sun exposure before showering (again, mainly with soap) can possibly allow you to absorb more Vitamin D.